What Is The Thinnest Layer Of The Earth?

 The Lithosphere is called the solid part of the Earth.

 The Earth’s Lithosphere is its outermost solid shell.
 The Lithosphere thickens when the Earth’s convection system cools the top layer.
-As a result, fragments of it can move independently of each other, making it a rather sturdy structure overall.
+As a result, its fragments can move independently, making it a rather sturdy structure overall.
 Plate Tectonics describes the movement of the Earth’s Lithosphere.
 The Lithosphere, which contains the crust and mantle, rests on the asthenosphere, which is weaker.
 At least 50–100 km thick, the oceanic Lithosphere is characteristic of the oceanic crust.

-Continental crust covers approximately 40% of the Earth’s surface while accounting for about 70% of the volume of the Earth’s crust.
-It has no continental crust at first, but it was formed throughout the axons by the fractional differentiation of oceanic crust.
+The continental crust covers approximately 40% of the Earth’s surface while accounting for about 70% of the volume of the Earth’s crust.
+At first, it had no continental crust, but it was formed throughout the axons by the fractional differentiation of oceanic crust.
 Volcanism and subduction were the primary causes of this change.

 How Did Scientists Believe the Earth’s Layers Were Formed?